What Water Transportation Workers Do

 - Load and unload cargo

-Ship engineers operate and maintain a vessel’s propulsion system.
-This includes the engine, boilers, generators, pumps and other machinery.
+Ship engineers operate and maintain a vessel’s propulsion system, which includes the engine, boilers, generators, pumps, and other machinery.
 Large vessels usually carry a chief engineer, who has command of the engine room and its crew, and a first, second, and third assistant engineer.
-The engineer’s alternate oversees the engine and related machinery.
+The assistant engineer oversees the engine and related machinery when the chief engineer is off duty.
+Small ships might have only one engineer.
 Engineers typically do the following:

-- Start the engine and regulate the vessel’s speed, based on the captain’s orders
+- Start the engine and regulate the vessel’s speed, following the captain’s orders

 - Record information in an engineering log